Superbentley1/TEAM1/readme.txt

 not future pay.

 At any time, you can click "Help" on top menu.
 The Help -> Read Me option will open this readme message.
-The Help -> Help option is not yet implemented, but will have a user guide there in a future sprint.
+The Help -> Help option will have a user guide there in a future sprint.
+Neither option is currently functional, but will should be working in future Sprints (Sprint 5 for the readme file).

 Thank you for your time!